 7. Assess & Adjust Your Program

-- Other Considerations/Recommendations Continually optimize incentives
+- Continually optimize incentives.

-- Forecast with enough data
+- Use enough data when forecasting.

-- Add/change audiences as needed
+- Add/change audiences as needed.

 It’s Time to Build a Referral Program That Works